Reasoning in machine vision by learning fast and slow thinking: Introduction

-We propose to emulate human dual-process cognition in deep learning algorithms through two interconnected modules: 1) the System I module, trained on human-labelled data across various tasks, to produce fast solutions; and 2) the System II module, which allows for refinement and optimisation of solutions produced by the System I module.
+An auto-competing mechanism to enable inference-time compute: We propose two interconnected modules for enabling inference-time compute in machines, which are analogous to dual-process human cognition: 1) the System I module, trained on human-labelled data across various tasks, to produce fast solutions; and 2) the System II module, which allows for refinement and optimisation of solutions produced by the System I module.
 Even in data-limited scenarios, this framework allows performance improvements with added inference-time compute.
 Additionally, the System II module, after fully refining the solutions, feeds back to the System I module to improve its fast solutions for subsequent data, reducing time required for refinement in the System II module.
-An overview of the described method, compared to conventional approaches, is illustrated in Fig. \ref{fig:learning_comp}.
+An overview of the described method is illustrated in Fig. \ref{fig:method_overview}a) and \ref{fig:method_overview}b).
+A detailed description is presented in the `Methods' section and a mathematical treatment is presented in the supplementary materials `methodological description'.